Chili Verde

 1 lb. beef-tenderloin tips, diced into 1/2-inch cubes

-2 lbs. ground bison (I used ground beef)
+2 lbs. ground beef

-1/2 lb. ground pork (I used Mexican Chorizo)
+1/2 lb. ground pork or chorizo

 1 medium white onion, diced